Game Theory 101: Strategy Dominance

 Case 2

-Suppose sis_i strictly dominates sis_i', then:
+Suppose strictly dominates , then:

 There are much more mathematical and formal proofs out there, but this is sufficient for us to get an intuition of why order does not matter.